altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Felix nodded, and opened the door.*
 *He held out her hand toward her, as she slid herself across the seat.*
-~The car was parked blocking some cars in on Martha's side.~ ~To her right was the entrance to a little cave alove containing elevators.~ "Don't look away from the security guard, blinking is fine...
+~The car was parked blocking some cars in on Martha's side.~ ~To her right was the entrance to a little cave alcove containing elevators.~ "Don't look away from the security guard, blinking is fine...
 But keep your eyes on him."
 *Martha tilted her head but nodded.*